capthusky/Integrated-Resource-Planning-System-IRPS/README.md

 <br>

-## This Forked Repo by William Kee has custom docker compose file & bundle apps
+## This is a Forked Repo by William Kee comes with custom docker compose file & bundle apps
-- Now we can pull the repo and start setting up integration app as intended
+- Now you can pull the repo and start setting up integration app as intended
 - No need to pull each repo app one by one with 3-4 seperate containers
 - All in one package ready to link and integrate, ready to run ^^
+- There's also a folder for SHRDC Interns usage, spoiler it contains automation :3

 ## For ERPNext User